anttisalonen/progbook/rst/py3.rst

 More useful Python constructs
 -----------------------------

 To demonstrate some of these constructs, let's start by loading some data to work on.
-As before, let's work on the 10,000 functions we defined before, and load this data from JSON.
+As before, let's work on the 10,000 quadratic equations we defined before, and load this data from JSON.

 .. code-block:: python